0xkhalas/line-rfcs/text/0001_struct-impl.md

 ## Motivation

-Line needs way to implement function interface for struct. current has two implements style
+Line needs way to implement function interface for struct. current has three implements style

 * Use impl for `interface only`. you have to tell what implements for struct & impl body outside struct:
 ```rs